ticketbooth-solutions/Ticketbooth/README.md

 ## Overview

-A smart contract for event ticketing, built on Stratis Platform.
+Smart contract event ticketing, built on Stratis Platform.
 Enables the selling of tickets with flexible pricing per event.
 Includes a refund policy, where ticket holders can release tickets back to the contract, for a fixed fee.
 Optional enforcement of requiring identity verification of ticket holders, to prevent ticket scalping.

-This can be integrated with a payment gateway, ticket sales platform and managed by the sales platform or the venue itself.
+Ticketbooth can be integrated with payment gateways, ticket sales platforms and social platforms.

+## Projects

+### Ticketbooth.Contract

+This project contains the smart contract(s) that Ticketbooth is based on.

+### Ticketbooth.Scanner

+The ticket scanner is a FOSS web application, that is built with Blazor and is designed to interact with the ticketing contract.
+It allows a venue to scan customer tickets, according to their policies.
+The goal is to have it eventually be an entirely client-side WASM application, which could be achieved after Blazor WASM is officially released.

 ## Documentation

-Contract documentation is available on the [wiki](https://github.com/drmathias/Ticketbooth/wiki), along with a case study.
+Contract documentation is available on the [wiki](https://github.com/drmathias/Ticketbooth/wiki).

-### Further work is continuing on master.
-The work completed for the hackathon can be found in the ```hackathon-submission``` branch.